vladigleba/vladigleba.github.io/source/_posts/2013-10-15-im-diving-in.markdown

 Now I'm sitting typing up this first post.
 I am both excited and nervous at the same time, but starting a blog feels right to me.
 Writing is something I've always enjoyed doing, so having an outlet to express myself through writing is definitely fulfilling.

-Now I do want to mention that since this is my first time blogging, I want to apologize in advance if I make any rookie mistakes.
+I do want to mention that since this is my first time blogging, I want to apologize in advance if I make any rookie mistakes.
 Feel free to laugh and point it out.
 I will have a good laugh myself and hopefully learn from it.

 My main goal with this blog is to share my web development knowledge.
 I plan on covering the side projects I work on and the technologies that power them.
 As an aspiring web developer, I heavily rely on other people's blogs to get stuff done, so I want to give back to the community and hopefully be of similar help to other aspiring web developers.